Mehar-Nafis/Terraform-CTJGP/LAB 3 -  Input Variables.md

 Add the given lines, by pressing "INSERT" also replace your `Region`
 ```
 variable "AMIS"{
-  description = "Redhat ami ID for the EC2 Instance"
+  description = "Ami ID for the EC2 Instance"
   default = "ami-0d77c9d87c7e619f9"
 }